zekicankazan/zekicankazan.github.io/index.md

 In 2024, I was appointed Students/Young Professionals Chair for the ASA Privacy and Confidentiality Interest Group.
-I have also served as a reviewer for the Journal of Privacy and Confidentiality, Harvard Data Science Review, and the International Conference in Machine Learning.
+I have also served as a reviewer for the *Journal of Privacy and Confidentiality*, the *Harvard Data Science Review*, and the *International Conference in Machine Learning*.

+---

 ## Portfolio